Cockatrice/Magic-Spoiler/README.md

 >**Enable "Download Spoilers Automatically" in `Cockatrice → Settings → Card Sources → Spoilers` to get updates automatically pushed to your client!**<br>
 You can also [add the desired <b>.xml</b> file(s) to your <i>customsets</i> folder manually](https://github.com/Cockatrice/Cockatrice/wiki/Custom-Cards-&-Sets#to-add-custom-sets-follow-these-steps) to make Cockatrice use it.

-Just looking for XML or JSON files?
+Just looking for XML files?
 [They are in our `files` branch!](https://github.com/Cockatrice/Magic-Spoiler/tree/files)

 When run by our CI, the script automatically updates the files and uploads new versions to this branch. ([History of changes](https://github.com/Cockatrice/Magic-Spoiler/commits/files))<br>
 GitHub Actions are scheduled to autoamtically run on a daily basis.